Browse the Guide:

 Tibetan religious treatise, dating from around 1850.
 Probably part of a

 TICE, JAMES R. (1842?-1863).
 LETTERS, 1862-1863.
 0.1 cu. ft.
 Sergeant in Company B, 42nd Virginia Infantry.
 Three letters, written from camps near Romney, Port Republic and Guinea Station, Virginia to sister (Martha A. Tice Light) and brother-in-law (Jim Light).
 Letters mostly focus on family and personal matters but also mention the battles of Cross Keys and Port Republic, the death of Turner Ashby, the withdrawal of Union forces from Romney, the provisions captured by the Confederates there, and war-time prices of various goods.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2003-006

 TIDEWATER/VIRGINIA RAILWAY COMPANY.
 RECORDS, 1905-1906.
 1.3 cu. ft.
 Collection consists of financial receipts of the Tidewater/Virginia Railway Company in the early days of the railway system.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-044.

 TIMBER ACCOUNT BOOK, c.1870.
 0.1 cu. ft.
 Collection includes the 1870 timber account book, at least partially maintained by James Clark.
 The book contains notes of customer accounts.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-108.

 [TIMBERVILLE, VIRGINIA AUTOMOTIVE REPAIR SHOP].
 LEDGER, 1924-1926.
 0.1 cu. ft.
 Ledger of unidentified automobile repair shop in Timberville, Virginia, providing customer names together with itemized charges for parts and labor on repairs and maintenance.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-017.

 TINKLE, WILLIAM W. LETTER, 1864.
 0.1 cu. ft.
 Soldier in the 7th